The Power of Concentration

 By Remez Sasson

 When I was a child, I saw how a magnifying glass could burn a piece of paper, when the rays of the sun were focused through it on one point.
 The fire could only be ignited, when the sun's rays were concentrated on a small point.
 When the magnifying glass was moved too far away, or too close to the paper, the rays were not focused enough, and nothing happened.

 This experience, describes vividly, how the power of concentration works.
 It is a skill, which enables you to fix your attention on one single thought or subject, while at the same time excluding from your awareness everything else.

 "The power of concentration manifests as focused attention and as a one pointed mind."

 When you focus your mind, you conserve your energies and do not dissipate them on irrelevant thoughts or activities.
 This is why, developing concentration is vital for anyone aspiring to be more efficient and take charge of his or her life.
 This skill is vital for every kind of success.
 Without it, your efforts get scattered, but with it, you can accomplish great things.

 Concentration has many uses and benefits.
 It assists in studying, enables faster comprehension, improves the memory, helps in focusing on a task, job or goal, and therefore, achieving them more easily and efficiently.
 It is a powerful tool for the efficient use of creative visualization, and it also helps in developing psychic powers.

-When this ability is strong, the mind obeys you more readily and does not engage in futile, negative thoughts or worries.
+When this ability is strong, the mind obeys you more readily and does not engage in meaningless thoughts.
 This ability plays an important role in meditation, gaining mental mastery, and attaining peace of mind.